anderswestberg/http-long-poll/README.md

 ]
 ```

-## Custom Key-Value Store Implementation
+## IKeyValueStore Interface

-You can create your own key-value store implementation by implementing the `IKeyValueStore` interface:
+The key-value store interface has been updated to include batch operations and better change tracking:

 ```delphi
 type